microsoft/vscode-languageserver-node/README.md

 ## History

+* 2.3.0: Client only
+  * the client no restatrt the server if the server crashes without a prior exit notification sent.
+The strategy used to restart the server is pluggable (see `LanguageClientOptions.errorHandler`).
+The default strategy restart the server unless it crashed 5 times or more in the last 3 minutes.

 * 2.0: A detailed desciption of the 2.0 version can be found [here](https://github.com/Microsoft/vscode-languageserver-protocol/blob/master/README.md).
 A summary of the changes:
   * support for request cancellation.
 Cancellation is automatically hooked to VSCode's cancellation tokens
   * document save notification.